awslabs/aws-lambda-web-adapter/README.md

 **AWS_LWA_READINESS_CHECK_MIN_UNHEALTHY_STATUS** - allows you to customize which HTTP status codes are considered healthy and which ones are not

+**AWS_LWA_PASS_THROUGH_PATH** - Path to receive events payloads passed through from non-http event triggers.
+The default is "/events".

 ## Request Context

 **Request Context** is metadata API Gateway sends to Lambda for a request.
 It usually contains requestId, requestTime, apiId, identity, and authorizer.
 Identity and authorizer are useful to get client identity for authorization.
 API Gateway Developer Guide contains more details [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-input-format).